Violations of Pre-Trial Release in Polk County

 Our of the 1,025 defendants released on nonsecured release, 55 individuals were rearrested.

 Pre-Trial Services of the 10th Judicial Circuit for Bartow, FL – Since 1981, the Pre-Trial Services (PTS) Program has provided the courts with a way to impose draconian sanctions on a person merely accused of a crime even before the criminal case is resolved.
 The programs very survival depends on its argument that it helps to reduce jail over-crowding and costs at the Polk County jails although the money saved comes at the expense of individuals accused of a crime in Polk County even before the case is resolved.
 Also, those same savings could be obtained by simply releasing the person with fewer conditions.
 The program reviews their arrest histories and makes recommendations to the Court regarding their detention or release, often with very little accountability or oversight.

-Finding an Attorney after a Violation of Pre-Trial Release in Bartow, FL
+Lawyer for Violations of Pre-Trial Release in Bartow, FL

 If a capias was issued in your case for a violation of your pre-trial release conditions in Polk County, FL, then contact an experienced criminal defense attorney for cases in Bartow and Polk County, FL.

 We can also file a motion to reduce or eliminate these requirements with the court so that no violations occur in the first place.

 Our attorneys represent clients charged with DUI and violation of probation at the courthouse in Bartow and Lakeland, FL.

 This article was last updated on Monday, June 29, 2020.